Portland sports travel guide

 • Providence Park: Home of the Timbers and Portland Thorns FC.
 Located at 1844 SW Morrison Street.

-• Veterans Memorial Coliseum: Home of the Portland Winterhawks of the Western Hockey League.
+• Veterans Memorial Coliseum: Home of the Portland Winterhawks.
 Located at 300 N. Winning Way in the Rose Quarter.

 A Portland sports travel vacation usually starts with arrival at Portland International Airport (PDX), which is located some 10 miles northeast of downtown, nestled in a spot alongside the Columbia River.
 It’s a hub for Alaska Airlines and offers nonstop flights to most major U.S. destinations, particularly those on the West Coast.

 Union Station, in the Pearl District just north of downtown, is Portland’s Amtrak hub and is serviced by three routes, two of which travel up and down the Pacific coast and link Portland with other Pacific Northwest locales such as Seattle and Vancouver.
 Another route, the Empire Builder, connects Portland with points east and travels as far as Chicago.